book review, One part woman

 The Book

-Kali and Ponna are married for twelve years and are very much in love with each other.
-Kali lives with her mother and Poona in a village.
-Having a child is a matter of pride and good luck.
+Kali and Ponna have been married for twelve years and are very much in love with each other.
+Kali lives in a village with her mother and Poona.
+In Villages having a child is a matter of pride and good luck.
 When after a year of marriage, they did not conceive, people suggested various things to the couple and especially to Poona.
-They visited many shrines, prayed to their local deity, and have followed many local medications suggested by family, relatives, and villagers, which included drinking the juice of neem leaves.
-When even after all this they were not able to conceive, people started gossiping about them.
-Some even started to say that Kali is impotent and slowly he started to withdraw from his friend circle.
-Their family even suggested Kali, a second marriage, but he refused.
+As per suggestions they visited many shrines, prayed to their local deity, and followed many local medications advised by family, relatives, and villagers.
+One of the medications included drinking “neem leaves” juice, which Poona hated.
+They followed everything suggested to them, but still, Poona was not able to conceive.
+People started gossiping about them and started making fun of Kali saying he might be impotent.
+Kali started to withdraw from his friend circle and became a recluse.
+Their families even suggested Kali, a second marriage, but he refused.

-The humiliation she had had to suffer because of this one problem were endless.
-She could not even go to their own fields during the sowing season for the fear that other would broach the topic.
+The humiliation she had had to suffer because of this one problem was endless.
+She could not even go to their own fields during the sowing season for fear that others would broach the topic.
 So she would lock herself inside the house.

 Despite not having a child, they loved each other very much.
-Ponna, sometimes felt guilty that she is not able to provide a child to Kali.
-Having a child, especially sons were a matter of pride and status among the villagers, and childless couple were considered unlucky, who might be paying the sins of their ancestors.
-Perumal Murugan, the master storyteller, brings to life a village from pre-independence era, he paints the picture of the village so beautifully that you visualize it.
-Along with that he brings the nuances of village life, the tradition, the rituals, the beliefs and how they affect the lives of Kali and Poorna.
+Ponna, sometimes felt guilty that she was not able to provide a child to Kali.
+Having a child, especially sons was a matter of pride and status among the villagers, and childless couples were considered unlucky, who might be paying the sins of their ancestors.
+Perumal Murugan, the master storyteller, brings to life a village from the pre-independence era, he paints the picture of the village so beautifully that you visualize it.
+Along with that, he brings the nuances of village life, the tradition, the rituals, the beliefs, and how they affect the lives of Kali and Poorna.

 About the Author